twoodou/GainzGrains/README.md

 # Gains'N'Grains
-This application finds nearby bars to your local gym.
-It takes advantage of Google maps API to find and pin nearby locations with the tag 'bar'.

 This application uses Google's Maps API to search for local bars and pubs based off any location that you input.
 May your workouts be strong and your nights long.